These Meyer Lemon and Blueberry Bars are easy to make and the flavour is out of this world!

 Then I came home and looked at my massive pile of lemons.

-and I hopped back in my SUV and hightailed it back to the city.
-I grabbed the best juicer I could afford on my tight budget, and scooted back home.
+I did what any sane person would do and I hopped back in my SUV to heat into the city to buy the best juicer I could afford on my tight budget.
+Then I scooted back home.